A video is at the bottom of the page for a visual walk-through if needed.

 Common Vehicle Electrical Shorts:

-5… Any wires that hang low around your feet area of the car.
+- Any wires that hang low around your feet area of the car.

 Use your 2 major senses when trying to locate the issue.

-1… Smell for burnt wires
+- Smell for burnt wires

-2… Look for things that are melted
+- Look for things that are melted

 75 percent of your shorts you can locate yourself.
 Some mechanics will tell you that you should never disconnect your battery terminal because the computer will lose its memory.

-However, you may need to reset your clock, and reprogram all your favorite radio stations.
-Do not leave a short, hoping it will go away.
-This issue can cause harm to your car, and yourself.
+However, you may need to reset your clock and reprogram all your favorite radio stations.
+Do not leave a short unfixed hoping it will go away.
+This issue can cause harm to your car.
 Fixing a short keeps your family and friends safe, and makes a happy car.

-Remember if in doubt take your car or truck to a professional.
+Remember, if in doubt take your car or truck to a professional.